pinecone-io/pinecone-ts-client/README.md

 > [!NOTE]
 > Indexes in the [gcp-starter environment](https://docs.pinecone.io/docs/starter-environment) do not support namespaces.

-By default all data operations take place inside the default namespace of `''`.
+By default, all data operations take place inside the default namespace of `''`.
 If you are working with other non-default namespaces, you can target the namespace by chaining a call to `namespace()`.

 ```typescript
 const pinecone = new Pinecone();